-VOCAL is a pet organization made up of board members who are passionate about helping the animals in their community.
+VOCAL is an animal welfare organization made up of board members who are passionate about helping the animals in their community.
 Read on to learn more about each of our board members.

 Linda is our board President and co-founder.
 Linda is a CFP and an owner of the financial planning firm, Norman and Furlong, Inc. Previously, she and her husband Gary owned an Allstate Insurance agency, and she was recognized by the Ocala/Marion Chamber of Commerce as the Small Business Person of the Year in 1996.